-(b) Final Fuel Reconciliation.
+(b) Final Fuel Reconciliation

-The results of the Texas Utility Commission's final decision related to the Company's final fuel reconciliation are a component of the True-Up Order.
-The Company has appealed certain portions of the True-Up Order involving a disallowance of approximately \$67 million relating to the final fuel reconciliation in 2003 plus interest of \$10 million.
-A judgment was entered by a Travis County court in May 2005 affirming the Texas Utility Commission's decision.
-The Company filed an appeal to the 3rd Court of Appeals in Austin in June 2005.
-Oral arguments were held in April 2006, and a decision is expected by the end of 2006.
+The results of the Texas Utility Commission's final decision related to the Company's final fuel reconciliation were a component of the True-Up Order.
+The Company appealed certain portions of the True-Up Order involving a disallowance of approximately \$67 million relating to the final fuel reconciliation in 2003 plus interest of \$10 million.
+A judgment was entered by a Travis County district court in May 2005 affirming the Texas Utility Commission's decision.
+The Company filed an appeal to the Texas Third Court of Appeals in June 2005, but in April 2006, that court issued a judgment affirming the Texas Utility Commission's decision.
+The Company filed an appeal with the Texas Supreme Court in August 2006, but in February 2007, the Company asked the Texas Supreme Court to hold that appeal in abeyance pending consideration by the Texas Utility Commission of a tentative settlement reached by the parties.
+The Texas Supreme Court granted the abatement of the appeal, and in June 2007 the Texas Utility Commission approved that settlement.
+The settlement allows the Company recovery of \$12.5 million plus interest from January 2002.
+As a result of the settlement, the Company recorded a regulatory asset of \$17 million in the second quarter of 2007.
+Following a request by the Company and the other parties to the appeal, the Texas Supreme Court vacated the lower court decisions and remanded the case to the Texas Utility Commission.
+In October 2007, the Texas Utility Commission issued a final order consistent with the terms of the approved settlement agreement.